SirMysterion/wiki-techpatix/networking/NAT.md

 # PAT

-Both HQ and Branch sites were configured with Port Address Translation as follows:
+Both HQ and Branch sites were configured with Port Address Translation on Edge Routers as follows:
 ## HQ
 ```
 interface G0/1-G0/2